-Join Jess Chadwick for an in-depth discussion in this video Create strongly typed HTML forms, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Create strongly typed HTML forms, part of Learning ASP.NET Core MVC.

 - [Instructor] To be quite honest, I don't think I've ever worked on a web application that didn't have some kind of need for getting data from users, storing that data into some kind of database, and then retrieving it again later on.
 So, naturally, ASP.NET Core MVC offers great support for those kinds of scenarios, and in this video, I'll show you the first step to getting data into our system, creating an HTML form to allow users to post new blog posts to the site.
 I'll start by creating a new controller action, named Create, on the blog controller, along with its corresponding route.

 Then, I'll go right ahead and create the view for this action.
 Since I'm going to be using this view to create an HTML form for editing fields in the post class, I am also going to make it a strongly typed view, by specifying the @model tag at the top of the file, and entering the full class name of the post type.
 Then, I'll get to work creating the HTML form that will accept input from the user.
 I've got several options to create the HTML that I need.

 One option is to just hand-craft the HTML form fields, just like I would if I were not using Razor.
 This option would actually work just fine, but, ASP.NET Core MVC gives us a couple of very useful HTML helpers to render this HTML for us.
 For example, in order to generate the form tag that we need to wrap our form, in order to post it back to the server, we can use the Html.BeginForm helper.
 Since this helper returns a disposable object, we need to wrap it in a using statement.